 Instructor: Page Clements

-Page served as an Associate Professor of Voice and Speech at AADA for 10 years and was one of the original members of The Metropolitan Playhouse of New York.
-One of Page’s fortes as a teacher is creating as well as reducing regional and foreign dialects.
+Page Clements served as an Associate Professor of Voice and Speech at AADA for 10 years and was one of the original members of The Metropolitan Playhouse of New York.
+One of Page’s fortes is creating & reducing regional and foreign dialects.
 Her work infuses styles of Patsy Rodenburg (with whom she studied), Kristin Linklater, and her own.